Ushana-1103/chatbot/report.md

-# HealthBot - AI Health Assistant Application Report
+# Baymax - AI Health Assistant Application Report

 ## Project Overview
-HealthBot is an AI-powered health assistant application that provides medical information and guidance to users.
-The application uses a rule-based approach to understand user queries and provide relevant health-related information.
+Baymax is an AI-powered health assistant application that provides medical information and guidance to users.
+The application uses a rule-based approach to understand user queries and provide relevant responses.

 ## Technical Architecture